smarr/som-java/README.md

 )
 ```

 This repository contains a plain Java implementation of SOM, including an implementation of the SOM standard library.
-Please see the [main project page][SOM] for links to the VM implementation.
+Please see the [main project page][SOMst] for links to the VM implementation.

 SOM can be build with Ant: